ROCm/rocRAND/docs/api-reference/data-type-support.rst

 rocRAND data type support
 ******************************************

-This topic discusses the various data types supported by rocRAND.
+This topic discusses the various data types supported by rocRAND and provides a comparison with the data type support in NVIDIA CUDA cuRAND.

 Host API
 ========